developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Section 2/README.md

 <img src="applicationFailedToStartPackageScanning.JPG" alt="alt text" width="600"/>

-- We will doing such autowiring example
+- We will do such autowiring in this example

 <img src="autowiringExample.JPG" alt="alt text" width="600"/>